dh3968mlq/historicaldate/README.md

 A small Python package for date handling including support for BC dates and uncertainty.

 It is intended for dealing with historical events.
-It does not support time of day, and at present takes a naive approach to the difference between Julian and Gregorian calendars, since this is usually what is needed for the expected application areas.
+It does not support time of day, and at present takes a naive approach to the difference between Julian and Gregorian calendars since this is usually what is needed for the expected application areas.

 The package provides a parser for date formats that are often used to indicate uncertain dates, such as